Travel Security in Israel

 Be alert for suspicious people around you and avoid congested places.
 Jerusalem's Mahane Yehuda Market is a magnet for shoppers and lovers of markets, but it was bombed once in 1997 killing 16 and injuring 170 people, and a suicide bombing attempt made in November 1998 injured 20 bystanders.

 Keep away from developing hotspots and move on quickly out of harms way if you accidentally come across a demonstration.
 Incidents of this nature are more likely to happen in West Bank towns such as Hebron or Ramallah.
 Tourists are not deliberately targeted, but you may get caught up in any ensuring crossfire if things get nasty.
-Do not, under any circumstances, discuss politics to anyone at any time.

 Security Measures